Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Introduction

-By definition it satisfies the exponential decay of $p_\chi$ in $t$ and at $t=0$ the probability to be assigned to the starting state is given by $\chi$.
-This gives rise to the fundamental idea of identifying the macrostate with the membership function: $\chi$ {\em is} the macro state and the macro state is given in and through $\chi$.
 At this point we have not provided a method to compute $\chi$ yet. $\chi$ can not be chosen arbitrarily.
-In order to preserve the Markovian long term behavior of the system a projection of the micro system to two different macro states has to be based on an invariant subspace of ${\cal L}^\ast$ \cite{habil, 2008_weber_kube} which leads to \cite{ernst}:
+In order to preserve the Markovian long term behavior of the system a projection of the micro system to two different macro states has to be based on an invariant subspace of $\infgen$ \cite{habil, 2008_weber_kube}.
+Further requiring a decomposition into two complementary (i.e. such that they add up to one) macro states the simplest non-trivial solution is given by [which leads to]

-Here $\chi$ and $1-\chi$ describe two complementary macrostates of the system.
-They can be computed using PCCA+ \cite{pcca-plus_grundpaper} or ISOKANN \cite{isokann_paper, ISOKANNjl} and form an invariant subspace of ${\cal L}^\ast$ which also guarantees long-term consistency with the original dynamics \cite{2008_weber_kube}.
+with $c_1, c_2 > 0$ and [ Here] $\chi$, $1-\chi$ describing the two macrostates.
+These can be computed using PCCA+ \cite{pcca-plus_grundpaper} or ISOKANN \cite{isokann_paper, ISOKANNjl} and form an invariant subspace of $\infgen$ which also guarantees long-term consistency with the original dynamics \cite{2008_weber_kube}.
+Whereas any solution to \eqref{eq:Lchi} leads to a dynamically closed macroscopic description, we will in general aim for solutions with small rates $c_1, c_2$ which represent temporally stable macro states.

+In order to derive (\ref{eq:Lchi}) one has to understand how the Markov property of a projected Markov process can be preserved.
+It means that projection and propagation of the system have to commute.
+Thus, the projection has to be based on an invariant subspace of $\infgen$.
+The constant function is an eigenfunction of $\infgen$.
+Thus a linear combination of a constant function and of a further eigenfunction leads to a feasible membership function $\chi$.
+If we apply $\infgen$ to such a linear combination, we arrive at (\ref{eq:Lchi}).
+For the whole derivation we refer to \cite{ernst}.

 In Section \ref{chap:grundlagen} of this paper we demonstrate that our macro state formalism based on the $\chi$-function is consistent with the traditional set-based method: We show that when the $\chi$-functions approach indicator functions the $\chi$ based equations reduce to the classical ones.
 We further motivate its physical meaning by giving a path-based interpretation of the resulting holding probabilities in terms of the Feynman-Kac formula.